gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/graphview.md

 ## Creating a graph

 A graph can be created in several ways:
-* Using the `Graph::new` method (and providing a vector of nodes and a vector of edges)
+* Using the `Graph::new` method (a vector of nodes and a vector of edges; invalid edges are removed as described above)
   ```rs
   let graph = Graph::new(nodes, edges);
   ```